SchiefLab/G001/README.md

 1. The raw FACS files including .fcs, .xml and .csv files can be found [here](https://iavig001public.s3.us-west-2.amazonaws.com/flow_input.tgz)
    <br> **Warning - this file is large at ~120 GB**

-2. The outputs of the processed FACS files are found in the [processed flow](data/flow/processed_flow/) directory.
+2. The outputs of the processed FACS files are found in the [processed flow](data/flow/flow_processed_out/) directory.

 3. The outputs need to be collated from both trial sites into one [collated flow](data/flow/collated_flow/) directory.

 4. The FASTQ files from Sanger sequencing are found in the [fastq](data/sequence/fastq) directory.

-5. The annotated,filtered and paired antibody sequences are found in the [sequences/](data/figures/sequences/) directory and may be downloaded with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/sequences/unblinded_sequences.csv.gz)
+5. The annotated, filtered and paired antibody sequences are found in the [sequences/](data/figures/sequences/) directory and may be downloaded with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/sequences/unblinded_sequences.csv.gz)

 6. A merged summary file with all frequencies reported in this study can be found in the [flow_summary](data/figures/flow_summary) directory and may be downloaded with this [link](https://github.com/SchiefLab/G001/raw/main/data/figures/flow_summary/flow_and_sequences.csv.gz)